-Fall and Spring term internship applications will be accepted on a rolling basis.
-The deadline for Summer term applications has past.
-If you have questions, please feel free to reach out to Erin McMenamin (Erin.McMenamin@mail.house.gov).
+Fall and spring term internship applications will be accepted on a rolling basis.
+The deadline for summer term applications is March 7, 2018 at midnight.
+If you have questions, please feel free to reach out to Quin Carroll (Quin.Carroll@mail.house.gov).

 In my Washington, D.C. office, internships run throughout the fall, spring and summer terms.
 Although all internships are unpaid, students gain invaluable work experience.
 The hours are flexible to accommodate students' hectic course schedules, but generally are 9 AM to 5 PM.